Singapore healthcare ranks as 2nd most efficient worldwide

 The world’s largest economy, the United States, on the other hand, has a life expectancy of 78.94 years, a relative health expenditure of a whopping 17.14% (which happens to be the highest percentage of the countries ranked), and an absolute health expenditure of US$9,403.

 So how does Singapore keep their expenditure costs so low?
 Well, the government takes a very active role in shaping the medical system, controlling costs for treatment, pharmaceuticals and more.
+One example of this is the introduction of electronic medical records, which will allow every citizen to access their medical details by 2021.
 As well, many Singaporeans are heavily subsidized by the government, so they do not have to pay high costs as long as they remain inside of the public system.

 Health insurance implications